adferrand/dnsrobocert/docs/developer_guide.rst

     | It allows in particular to have a separated set of dependencies for the project that will not interfere with
       the OS Python packages installed globally.

-4. Setup the virtual environment for DNSroboCert using Poetry
+4. Setup the virtual environment for DNSroboCert using Poetry:

 .. code-block:: console

     cd dnsrobocert
     poetry use env python3

-5. Activate the virtual environment
+5. Activate the virtual environment:

-* For Linux/Mac OS X
+* For Linux/Mac OS X:

 .. code-block:: console

     source .venv/bin/activate

-* For Windows (using Powershell)
+* For Windows (using Powershell):

 .. code-block:: console

     .\.venv\Scripts\activate

-6. Install development dependencies
+6. Install development dependencies.

 .. code-block:: console